ethereum/go-ethereum/cmd/signer/README.md

    * There needs to be a very good structure around rules.
 Either a full language (lua/js) or a limited but flexible syntax based on e.g. json/yaml.
 Kind of like a firewall ruleset.
    * This implies that the signer would remember passwords, which is very problematic.
 However, a good UI implementation will want these things, and it would be better to implement it once in the signer, than having UI:s develop their own remember-password logic.
+    * See [rules.md](rules.md) for more info about this.

+* Another potential thing to introduce is pairing.
+  * To prevent spurious requests which users just accept, implement a way to "pair" the caller with the signer (external API).
+  * Thus geth/mist/cpp would cryptographically handshake and afterwards the caller would be allowed to make signing requests.
+  * This feature would make the addition of rules less dangerous.